The Stations of the Canon

 .
 Connected to Broad Strokes

 : how broadly the events are painted relates to how many Stations the work bothers crossing.
+On the other hand, when you hit the broad stroke of a Station the fine details can also be changed up.
 Compare with In Spite of a Nail

 Examples of fandoms whose fanfics show this tendency: